 Hippotherapy, a word of Greek origin meaning treatment with the help of a horse, is defined by the American Hippotherapy Association (AHA) as a physical, occupational, and speech-language therapy treatment strategy that uses equine movement as part of an integrated intervention program to achieve functional outcomes.
 Clients who may benefit from hippotherapy range from slightly to severely impaired, and may be between the ages of 18 months and adulthood.
 Commonly treated diagnoses include developmental delay, cerebral palsy multiple sclerosis, autism, cerebrovascular accidents, and spinal cord injury, as well as orthopedic disorders and general fall prevention.
 Benefits of hippotherapy consistently reported in the literature include improved balance, postural stability, and gait, as well as improvement in general function and quality of life.

-The goal of this module is to educate physical therapists about hippotherapy and improve their ability to identify suitable clients for referral to an appropriate facility.
-Following the completion of this manuscript, the reader will be able to:
+The goal of this hippotherapy continuing education program is to educate physical therapists about hippotherapy and improve the ability to identify suitable clients for referral to an appropriate facility.
+After studying the information presented here, you will be able to:

 - Understand the usefulness of hippotherapy as a specialty in physical therapy

-- Compare hippotherapy and its biomechanical benefits with therapeutic riding.
+- Compare hippotherapy and its biomechanical benefits with traditional therapy

 - Identify appropriate clients for hippotherapy

-ContinuingEducation.com is an approved sponsor by The New York State Education Department of continuing education for physical therapists and physical therapist assistants from October 21, 2009 to October 20, 2015.
+OnCourse Learning is an approved sponsor by The NY State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/2009 to 10/20/2018.

 This activity is provided by the TX Board of PT Examiners Accredited Provider GED012010TPTA2012004 for 01/01/2010 to 01/31/2013; 1601004 for 02/01/2013 to 01/31/2016; and 1902004TX for 02/01/2016 to 01/31/2019 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.